mrchaoticx/Resauver/README.md

 ```

-Using our method makes code less messy and debugging easirer.
+Using our method makes code less messy and debugging easy.